Won exchange rate today April 29, 2024 in the domestic market

 How does the Korean Won fluctuate?

 The Korean Won has been on a weakening trend recently, mainly due to expectations that the US Federal Reserve (FED) will delay cutting US interest rates.
-In addition, fluctuations in other key Asian currencies such as the Japanese Yen and the Chinese Yuan have also contributed to increasing pressure on the Won.
+In addition, fluctuations in other key Asian currencies such as the Japanese Yen and Chinese Yuan have also contributed to increasing pressure on the Won.

 The traditional relationship between the Korean Won and export growth and capital flows has recently been disrupted.
 Normally, export growth leads to an appreciation of the Won.
-However, recently, despite Korea's exports growing by nearly 10% per year, the Won has continued to depreciate against the USD.
+However, recently, despite Korean exports growing by nearly 10% per year, the Won has continued to depreciate against the USD.
 In addition, the relationships between interest rates and exchange rates, foreign investment and exchange rates have also been disrupted.

-Reasons for the Won's Mysterious Plunge
+Reasons for the Won's Mysterious Fall

 Investors and businesses need to closely monitor global economic and geopolitical developments to be able to accurately assess the risks and opportunities associated with the Won.

-Refer to foreign currency exchange addresses - buying and selling Won in Hanoi: 1.
+| Refer to foreign currency exchange addresses - buying and selling Won in Hanoi: 1.
 Quoc Trinh Ha Trung Gold Shop - No. 27 Ha Trung, Hang Bong, Hoan Kiem District, Hanoi 2.
 Gold and Silver Fine Arts - No. 31 Ha Trung, Hang Bong, Hoan Kiem District, Hanoi 3.
 Minh Chien Gold and Silver Store - No. 119 Cau Giay, Cau Giay District, Hanoi 4.
 Thinh Quang Gold and Silver Company - No. 43 Ha Trung, Hang Bong, Hoan Kiem District, Hanoi 5.
 Toan Thuy Store - No. 455 Nguyen Trai, Thanh Xuan, Hanoi and No. 6 Nguyen Tuan, Thanh Xuan District, Hanoi 6.
 Bao Tin Minh Chau Gold, Silver and Gemstones - No. 19 Tran Nhan Tong, Bui Thi Xuan, Hoan Kiem District, Hanoi 7.
 Chinh Quang Store - No. 30 Ha Trung, Hang Bong, Hoan Kiem District, Hanoi 8.
 Kim Linh 3 Store - No. 47 Ha Trung, Hang Bong, Hoan Kiem District, Hanoi 9.
 Huy Khoi Store - No. 19 Ha Trung, Hang Bong, Hoan Kiem District, Hanoi 10.
-System of transaction offices at banks such as: Sacombank, VietinBank, Vietcombank, SHB Refer to the popular foreign currency exchange - Won buying and selling addresses in Ho Chi Minh City: 1.
+System of transaction offices at banks such as: Sacombank, VietinBank, Vietcombank, SHB Refer to the popular foreign currency exchange and Won buying and selling addresses in Ho Chi Minh City: 1.
 Minh Thu Currency Exchange - No. 22 Nguyen Thai Binh, District 1, Ho Chi Minh City 2.
 Kim Mai Gold Shop - 84 Cong Quynh, District 1, Ho Chi Minh City 3.
-Kim Chau Gold Shop - 784 Dien Bien Phu, Ward 10, District 10.
-Ho Chi Minh City 4.
+Kim Chau Gold Shop - 784 Dien Bien Phu, Ward 10, District 10, Ho Chi Minh City 4.
 Saigon Jewelry Center - 40-42 Phan Boi Chau, District 1, Ho Chi Minh City 5.
 Kim Hung foreign currency exchange agency - No. 209 Pham Van Hai, Binh Chanh district, Ho Chi Minh City 6.
 DOJI Jewelry Store - Diamond Plaza Le Duan, 34 Le Duan, Ben Nghe, District 1, Ho Chi Minh City 7.
 Kim Tam Hai Shop - No. 27 Truong Chinh, Tan Thoi Nhat Ward, District 12, Ho Chi Minh City 8.
 Bich Thuy Gold Shop - No. 39 Pham Van Hai Market, Ward 3, Tan Binh District, Ho Chi Minh City 9.
 Ha Tam Gold Shop - No. 2 Nguyen An Ninh, Ben Thanh Ward, District 1, Ho Chi Minh City 10.
 System of transaction offices at banks in Ho Chi Minh City such as: Sacombank, VietinBank, Vietcombank, SHB, Eximbank. |

 * Information for reference only.